Resolving SMTP relay service email issues in Microsoft Exchange and Google Workspace

 For information about enabling the connector, see the Microsoft article Enhanced Filtering for Connectors in Exchange Online.

-Benefits of configuring the connector
+Benefits of configuring the mail server when using SMTP relay-based services

-Revision | Date |
+Revision Date

-Original release | 2/18/25 |
+Original release.
+2/18/25